hgdseszti/xquery-demo/xquery_demo.md

 declare option output:method "xml";
 declare option output:indent "yes";

+(:~
+: Private function used for merging the available media of a release.
+:
+: $param $media array containing the available media for the release : @param $index used for indexing the $media array
+: @return an array of song objects
+:)
 declare %private function local:mergeMedia($media as array(*), $index as xs:integer) as array(*) {
     if (array:size($media) = $index)